Bhajarangi 2: Release

 The film was initially slated to release on 10 September but was postponed due to COVID-19 pandemic.
-Then it was scheduled to be released on 29 October 2021, but again got cancelled due to the death of Shiva Rajkumar's brother Puneeth.
+Then it was scheduled to be released on 29 October 2021, but again got cancelled due to the death of Shiva Rajkumar's brother Puneeth Rajkumar.

 Reception

 Bhajarangi 2 received mixed to positive reviews from critics.

 Kiran R. Hemmige of The News Minute gave 2 out of 5 stars and wrote "While Shiva Rajkumar has given it his all as usual, the film lacks logic and is let down by its one-dimensional characters."

-Jagadish Angadi of Deccan Herald gave 3 out of 5 stars and wrote "The narrative technique in the flashback is likely to confuse the audience.
+Jagadish Angadi of Deccan Herald gave 3 out of 5 stars and wrote, "The narrative technique in the flashback is likely to confuse the audience.
 The director appears to have lost control over the plot throughout the first half.
 Several scenes delay the story from taking off.
 In the second half, the pace falters."

 Music

 Arjun Janya composed the music for the film.
+The soundtrack was released by Anand Audio.